nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 For setup database connection with SSL certificates, you need to create additional configuration file `db_libpq.env` in `/etc/xroad/` folder, see detail [UG-SS](#Ref_UG-SS) section „Passing additional parameters to psql“.

-When the installer creates the database and user, perform the following steps:
+When the installer creates the database and users, perform the following steps:

 Create the property file for database credentials:
 ```bash